-How To Improve As Windwalker Monk — Shadowlands 9.2.5
+How To Improve As Windwalker Monk — Dragonflight 10.2

-On this page, you will find out how you can improve at playing Windwalker Monk in World of Warcraft — Shadowlands 9.2.5.
+On this page, you will find out how you can improve at playing Windwalker Monk in World of Warcraft — Dragonflight 10.2.
 We list the common mistakes that you should try to avoid and the small details that can greatly improve your performance.

-One of the main difficulties of the Windwalker Monk specialisation is managing all the different resources at your disposal.
+One of the main difficulties of the Windwalker Monk specialization is managing all the different resources at your disposal.

 Energy regenerates naturally at a pace of 10 points per second.
 This amount is increased by haste and Ascension.
 Whenever you are at maximum Energy, you are wasting this amount per second.
 This quickly translate into a large damage loss.
 Avoid this situation.

 Serenity as a talent will force this situation to happen.
 With all your spells being free for the duration, you will come out of Serenity with a full Energy bar.
 This is normal and you should never try to avoid this by using Tiger Palm during Serenity.

 The biggest use of Energy is to be turned into Chi using Tiger Palm and Expel Harm.